RHInception/re-docs/intro/overview.rst

 Overview
 ++++++++

-This section provides a very high-level overview of how the components of the Release Engine work together.
+This section is a narrative, or story, taking us through the components of the Release Engine.
+At the end of this narrative we'll have learned:

+* Overall workflow
+* About the key components
+* How components communicate
+* Basics of writing workers